 Adequate clearance around the unit should be kept for safety, service, maintenance, and proper unit operation.
-A clearance of 75" on the service side of the unit is recommended to facilitate possible blower assembly, shaft, wheel replacement, coil, heat exchanger, electric heat and gas furnace removal.
+A 75" clearance on the non-service side of the unit is required to facilitate possible blower assembly, shaft, wheel replacement and coil removal. \DBG ONLY - A 75" clearance on the service is required for removal of the gas heat exchanger.
 This unit must not be installed beneath any obstruction.
 This unit should be installed remote from all building exhausts to inhibit ingestion of exhaust air into the unit's fresh air intake.

-NOTE: If the 48" minimum is used on the control panel side of a DCG unit, a flue extension (MF# 220-GX-03) needs be to installed to prevent flue gas recirculation.
+NOTE: If the 48" minimum is used on the control panel side of a DBG unit, a flue extension (MF# 220-GX-03) needs be to installed to prevent flue gas recirculation.